 The Great Stuff Exchange (GSX) is an office supplies giveaway program.
-UIC collects items like binders, desk top filing systems, and other office supplies from departments that can no longer use them and makes them available for students, staff and faculty – for free!
+UIC collects items like binders, desktop filing systems, and other office supplies from departments that can no longer use them and makes them available for students, staff and faculty – for free!
 All donated items must be in clean and working condition.

 CERC: Campus Electronic Recycling Collection

-Each September, there is a centralized collection event for university-owned electronics.
+Every September, there is a centralized collection event for university-owned electronics.
 Simply fill out the appropriate paperwork, bring your items and a copy of the FABWEB disposal request, and we will make sure it is recycled properly in accordance with the Illinois Electronic Products Recycling and Reuse Act and the OBFS Equipment Disposal Methods.

 UIC accepts donations of unwanted – but working – laboratory materials especially glass flasks and beakers, and plastic pipettes and centrifuge tubes.
 The LabShare program also accepts equipment without university property tags (“P-Tags”).
 Researchers may request these items for use in the lab.